anam-hossain/captcha/README.md

 RECAPTCHA_SECRET=secret
 ```

 By default, The package will try to load keys from environment.
-However, you can set it manually:
+However, you can set them manually:

 ```php
 $captcha = new \Anam\Captcha\Captcha('recaptcha_secret');